-Today on the Edge of Innovation, we discuss the psychology of design with researcher and author Victor Yocco.
+Today, on Episode 19 of the Edge of Innovation, we discuss the psychology of design with researcher and author Victor Yocco.
 Learn more about Victor and his new book Design for the Mind, here: http://www.victoryocco.com/

 Paul: This is the Edge of Innovation, Hacking the Future of Business.
 I’m your host, Paul Parisi.